jmajam/hans-and-justin-lightroom/docs/navigation-structure.md

 # Editing Style: Professional Portrait
 {: .no_toc }

+>![Portrait](https://raw.githubusercontent.com/jmajam/hans-and-justin-lightroom/gh-pages/docs/images/Portrait/before_after_pics.png)
 A well edited photo holds many advantages in the corporate setting.
-As the saying goes, “A picture is worth a thousand words”, one can also say that a professional portrait tells a story of reliability and trust.
+As the saying goes, “A picture is worth a thousand words” and a professional portrait for conveying reliability and trust.
->![Portrait](https://raw.githubusercontent.com/jmajam/hans-and-justin-lightroom/gh-pages/docs/images/Portrait/before_after_pics.png)

 ## Table of contents
 {: .no_toc .text-delta }